-Because the climate in Morocco can vary, especially in the mountains; where the nights can be cold and it will be warm during daytime, we recommend to wear different layers of clothes.
-And for the hiking trips; don’t forget to bring your hiking shoes!
+Because the climate in Morocco can vary, especially in the mountains, where the nights can be cold and it will be warm during daytime, we recommend wearing different layers of clothes.
+And for the hiking trips, don’t forget to bring your hiking shoes!

 The summers can be very hot.
 Don’t forget to bring a hat or something to cover your head.
 Or buy a scarf in the souks of Marrakech.

 Normal tipping fees are about 200 dh per day for the driver, and about 300 dh per day for the guide.
 Note that tips are NOT obligatory, but only given when wanted.

 Travel insurance is compulsory for all our trips.
 We require that, at a minimum, you are covered for medical expenses including emergency repatriation.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.

 Do you want to know more about the availability, flights or do you have other questions?

 Contact us via [email protected] or +212 6 62 74 30 23 (also for WhatsApp)